 What exactly is gut health?
-Why is it important?
-And what is the relationship between gut health and menopause?
+Why does it worsen during the menopause?
+And what is the relationship between gut health and probiotics?

 When you go through menopause, your body basically stops producing the same quantities of the reproductive hormones estrogen and progesterone.
-The levels of estrogen and progesterone in your body, in turn, affects hormone receptors in your gut and alters the microbiome of your gut.
+The levels of estrogen and progesterone in your body, in turn, affect hormone receptors in your gut and alter the microbiome of your gut.
 A less happy and healthy microbiome means a less efficient gut.
 This matters for a number of reasons.

 Read on for ways to improve gut health and microbiome as you go through, and move beyond, menopause.

-Probiotics are supplements that work to encourage a better balance of ‘good’ bacteria vs. ‘bad’ bacteria in your gut.
+Probiotics work to encourage a better balance of ‘good’ bacteria vs. ‘bad’ bacteria in your gut.
+This good bacteria is needed by your body for effective nutrient absorption from the foods you eat, whilst simultaneously helping to protect you from germs and harmful microorganisms.
 The good bacteria can be likened to a personal security guard for your gut: they let the good guys in whilst keeping the bad guys very much out.